When it comes to the Excel world, it’s divided into two factions – the VLOOKUP brigade and the INDEX/MATCH regiment.

 VLOOKUP Vs INDEX MATCH – An Objective Comparison

-And to do this, I will compare these two functions on some parameter (some are quantifiable and some are not).
+And to do this, I will compare these two functions on some parameters (some are quantifiable and some are not).

 The popularity of the function